 Under Texas law, a conviction is not the end.
 Criminal defendants convicted of a crime have a legal right to appeal their initial conviction to higher courts.
-This can even be true under circumstances in which the defendant has entered into a plea bargain with prosecutor.
-Defendants have the right to appeal their cases especially if the original defense attorney did not do a good job in providing the defendant with an exhaustive and vigorous criminal defense, or if the original attorney did not properly advise the defendants of their rights and options.
+This can even be true under circumstances in which the defendant has entered into a plea bargain with the prosecutor.
+Defendants have the right to appeal their cases, especially if the original defense attorney did not do a good job in providing the defendant with an exhaustive and vigorous criminal defense or if the original attorney did not properly advise the defendants of their rights and options.

 Alex pushes and my case was resolved and dismissed in reasonable time.
 I couldn't be happier with my choice of an Attorney.Jason L.

 You must note that time is of the essence and act fast to contact a solid Texas appeals and appellate defense attorney like Alex Houthuijzen.
-Texas Rule of Appellate Procedure 21 which governs the appeals process indicates that a new trial motion must be filed within 30 days of the original sentencing date, and that the motion must subsequently be presented to the court at a hearing within 10 days of being filed.
+Texas Rule of Appellate Procedure 21, which governs the appeals process, indicates that a new trial motion must be filed within 30 days of the original sentencing date and that the motion must subsequently be presented to the court at a hearing within 10 days of being filed.
 Alex will be able to assist with appeals cases such as:

 - Parole & probation

 - Post-conviction writs: Writ of Habeas Corpus & writs of Mandamus